D11 motorway (Czech Republic)

+The D11 motorway (Dálnice D11) is a motorway in the Czech Republic connecting Prague to Pardubice region and Hradec Králové region to the border with Poland near Trutnov where it continues as Expressway S3 (Poland) to Legnica and Szczecin.

-The D11 motorway (Dálnice D11) is a motorway in the Czech Republic.
-It is part of European route E67 Via Baltica from Prague in the Czech Republic, to Helsinki in Finland, passing towns and cities in Poland, Lithuania, Latvia and Estonia.
+The section of the motorway from Prague to Hradec Králové and Jaroměř is part of European route E67 Via Baltica from Prague in the Czech Republic, to Helsinki in Finland, passing towns and cities in Poland, Lithuania, Latvia and Estonia.

-Three lanes in each direction are planned by 2025 between Prague and Jirny (8 km) and to Poděbrady after 2025.
-Around Hradec Králové, the D11 runs in parallel with the D35 (between the Sedlice and the Plotiště interchanges).
+Around Hradec Králové, the D11 runs in concurrently with the D35 (between the Sedlice and the Plotiště interchanges).

 History

 Plans to build a highway connecting Prague and Hradec Králové date from 1938.
 Construction began in 1978, with sections 1101 (Prague-Jirny) and 1102/I (Jirny–Bříství) put into operation in October 1984.
 The second oldest 8.2 km section, 1102/II (Bříství–Třebestovice) was put into operation a year later, in October 1985.

 In 2009, the connecting section of the D35 motorway Sedlice (MÚK with D11) - Opatovice nad Labem (MÚK with I/37) was put into operation.
 This significantly accelerated the connection to Pardubice and the southern parts of Hradec Králové.

 In 2017, the motorway was finally brought to Hradec Králové.
 In 2018 and 2019, there was an expansion to 6 lanes between Horní Počernice and Jirny, but only four lanes are still in use.

 Sections between Hradec Králové - Smiřice and Smiřice - Jaroměř, which construction started in 2018, were opened in December 2021.

+Three lanes in each direction are planned by 2025 between Prague and Jirny (8 km) and to Poděbrady after 2025.